sandialabs/Integrase-On-Demand/README.md

 -n \<Integer\>	(Optional, Default= 500) Maximum number of attBs to search

 -seq \<comma separated list OR FILE\> (Optional) AttB sequences to search when using "search" mode

+-er \<Integer\> (Optional, Default= 1) Maximum allowable number of substitutions for an sequence provided using "-seq" to match with an attB sequence in the database

 #### Modes